 All this means some of the phases mentioned above will undoubtedly take longer than they might in a less complex lawsuit (one stemming from a car accident, for example).
 That's especially true when it comes to the discovery process and the filing of pretrial motions that will set the ground rules for any trial.

-One of the biggest variables in determining how long your Roundup lawsuit will take is you.
+If your Roundup claim is outside of the MDL, one of the biggest variables in determining how long your lawsuit will take is you.
 If the defendant offers you a settlement early on, you'll certainly end up with some fast cash, but you might not be getting full and fair compensation for your losses.
-(More: How much is a Roundup case worth?)

 Early settlement usually isn't a good idea if there are still big unknowns, including:

 Before any of the formal litigation steps described in this article, the first move for a potential plaintiff is consulting an experienced attorney.
 A knowledgeable lawyer will be able to explain the rules in your jurisdiction and your strategic options.
-An attorney can present the pros and cons of settlement, including the fact that once you settle, you can't go back and ask for more money, even if it turns out your injuries are worse than you first thought.
-Learn how to find the right lawyer for you and your Roundup case.
+An attorney can present the pros and cons of settlement, including the fact that once you settle, you can't go back and ask for more money, even if it turns out your illness is worse than you first thought.